iotexproject/iotex-docs/docs/developer/hardware/pebble-data-specs.md

 | Number    | 64-bit                 | -1.79E+308 ~ +1.79E+308 |
 | String    | null-terminated string |

-An example of a JSON object containing a data point collected by the Pebble tracker is shown below, it consists of a sensor data object named _"message"_, and a digital signature data object named _"signature"_:
+An example of a JSON object containing a data point collected by the Pebble is shown below, it consists of a sensor data object named _"message"_, and a digital signature data object named _"signature"_:

 ```json
 {